tim-janik/jj-fzf/doc/jj-fzf.1.md

 ## JJ LOG VIEW

   The `jj log` view in **jj-fzf** displays a list of revisions with commit information on each line.
-Each line contains the following elements:
+Each entry contains the following elements:

   `@`
   : Marks the working copy